 In the event of over-subscription within any of the above criteria, priority will be determined by straight-line distance from home to school, those living closest being given the highest priority.
 (Straight-line distance to be measured as defined in the Local Authority’s booklet Secondary Education in Essex and published each September).

 ** A ‘Child In Care’ or a child who was previously in care but immediately after being in care, became subject of an adoption residence or special guardianship order.
 A Child In Care is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).

 In the event of over-subscription to Year 7 or a year group being full in all other cases and a place not being available, the Governing Body will establish an Admission Committee to consider application(s).

 In the event that a place remains unavailable the parent has the right of appeal to an Independent Appeal Panel.
-This Panel will be convened by Essex on behalf of the school in accordance with The Statutory School Admission Appeals Code (February 2012).
+This Panel will be convened by the Clerk to the Independent Appeal Panel on behalf of the school in accordance with The Statutory School Admission Appeals Code (February 2012).